 Am I required to sign up for the Winter Credit Option or Rate Flex G?

-Why limit the number of participants the first year?
+Why limit the number of participants?

 Can I put my name on a waiting list?